-This 3 lb Ultralight Day Hiking Checklist includes a number of great values in lightweight & ultralight day hiking gear.
+This 3 lb Ultralight Day Hiking Checklist tries to reduce costs.
+As such, it includes a number of great values in lightweight & ultralight day hiking gear.
 A few examples are:

-- $85 Mountain Laurel Designs Core 22L Pack Lightest pack here.
+- $90 Mountain Laurel Designs Core 22L Pack Lightest pack in this list.
 Made in USA.
 Durable, & functional.

 - $40 Carbon Fiber Trekking Poles (on Amazon).
 Personal favorite.
 1/3 price but equal to the best poles!